RabbitCare

 How much cucumber can rabbits eat?

 Cucumber should be given in small portions only.
-A good serving size is 1–2 thin slices, about 2–3 times per week.
+For most healthy adult rabbits, a good serving is 1–2 thin slices, offered up to 2–3 times per week.

-• Watch for soft stools or reduced hay eating.
+• Watch for soft stools, diarrhoea or reduced hay eating.

 Minor benefits